openebs/openebs/k8s/demo/mongodb/README.md

   sudo cat /etc/iscsi/initiatorname.iscsi
   sudo service open-iscsi status
   ```
-- Install the following dependent packages to run mongodb-integrated sysbench I/O tool on any one of the kubernetes nodes
+- Install the following dependent packages to run mongodb-integrated sysbench I/O tool on any one of the Kubernetes nodes

   ```
   sudo apt-get install <packagename>: